-SRCFC Major Grants support biomedical research into intellectual impairment focused on the following:
+SRCFC Major Grants support biomedical research into Solving the Puzzles of the Mind focused on the following:

-- The causes and eventual cure of intellectual impairment, such as Dsylexia and Autism, especially as it affects children.
+- The causes of Puzzles of the Mind, such as Dyslexia and Autism, especially as it affects children.

-- The causes and eventual cure of Alzheimer’s Disease and other neurodegenerative diseases.
+- The causes and eventual cure of cognitive impairments such as Alzheimer’s Disease and other neurodegenerative diseases.

-- Research into other forms of intellectual impairment may be considered.
+- Research into other Puzzles of the Mind may be considered.

 Note: The focus of the research should be on the causes and cure of the disease as opposed to the active treatment or palliative care.